atsign-foundation/at_protocol/usage-examples/how-to-exchange-encrypted-data.md

   * [Other resources](#other-resources)
 <!-- TOC -->

-## Context & Problem Statement
+## Background

 Some details of how the atPlatform works are not specified in detail by the atProtocol itself, but are usage conventions which are embedded in the client SDKs.
-As a result, building new client software, be it in a new language or building alternative client software for a language for which client software is already available, requires the engineer to base their efforts upon existing client libraries rather than a language-agnostic specification of the minimum functionality required.
+As a result, building new client software, be it in a new language or building alternative client software for a language for which client software is already available, currently requires the engineer to base their efforts upon existing client libraries rather than a language-agnostic specification of the minimum functionality required.

 ## Goals